Home > Products & Pipeline > Triapine

 DNA synthesis is also involved in repairing damage to cancer cells that have been treated with many standard cancer chemotherapy agents.
 The ability of cancer cells to rapidly repair DNA damage caused by chemotherapy is one reason that cancer cells become resistant to standard anticancer agents.
 Because Triapine® inhibits DNA synthesis, it can inhibit DNA repair.

-Preclinical experiments conducted by Vion and Yale scientists have shown that Triapine® can increase the antitumor effects of standard cancer agents such as cisplatin, cyclophosphamide, and etoposide in mouse tumor models.
+Preclinical experiments conducted by Vion have shown that Triapine® can increase the antitumor effects of standard cancer agents such as cisplatin, cyclophosphamide, and etoposide in mouse tumor models.

 Q. What is the status of Triapine® clinical trials?